J0hnRoger/531/README.md

 - A program is a succession of cycles
 - A cycle is divide into 4 weeks
 - A week contains 4 Sessions
 - A Session is a chain of 4 main lifts

 ## In Progress
+-> Use business class for initialize the program of the user when he is logged -> Manage the form for display 4 area, one per lift
+-> Manage form for allow user to fill his maxes

+- A user can know his 1RM based on a number of repetitions
+- When he is logged, if he has no program yet, we show him the program builder

+## Done
 -> Login -> branch the Login page form to the Log action (actionCreator -> Sagas -> api) -> Login -> hide the Login comp / or display a message  when we have no worker connected.

-- When he is logged, if he has no program yet, we show him the program builder
-- A user can know his 1RM based on a number of repetitions

 ## Folder Structure